Jean-BaptisteAC/Intel-Dataset-Classification/README.md

 ## Using the code
 You can use the jupyter version of the project with the file ```Advanced CNN.ipynb```.
-The dataset used in the code can be fond on the kaggle website: https://www.kaggle.com/datasets/puneet6060/intel-image-classification
+The dataset used in the code can be found on the kaggle website: https://www.kaggle.com/datasets/puneet6060/intel-image-classification

 ## Importing data

-This part of the codes handles the data loading from the specific folder in the user's computer.
-One need to change the path at line 24 to be able to charge the data propely.
+This part of the code handles the data loading from the specific folder in the user's computer.
+One needs to change the path at line 24 to be able to charge the data properly.
-The data is retrived from the train dataset and test dataset in order to provide testing at the end of the training process.
+The data is retrieved from the train dataset and test dataset in order to provide testing at the end of the training process.
 For the rest of the project, we will be using tensorflow as the main library for neural network creation.

 ```